Critical Thinking Assessment

 The Critical Thinking Assessment measures six cognitive skills associated with complex activity of critical thinking:

-- Analysis-To examine ideas; analyze arguments; make comparisons; and categorize, organize, and prioritize variables
+- Analysis: To examine ideas, analyze arguments, make comparisons, as well as categorize, organize, and prioritize variables.

-- Evaluation-To assess the credibility, significance, and relevance of information necessary to support the conclusions; and to assess the information for biases, stereotypes, clichés, or inappropriateness
+- Evaluation: To assess the credibility, significance, and relevance of information necessary to support the conclusions; as well as to assess the information for biases, stereotypes, clichés, or inappropriateness

-The $36.00 Critical Thinking Assessment testing fee is paid to ATI testing by credit or debit card on the day of the test.
-(You must bring a credit/debit card on the day of the test.)
+The Critical Thinking Assessment testing fee is paid to ATI testing with a valid credit or debit card on the day of the test.

 Acceptable forms of photo identification include: